 This document defines an e-signature storage format that can be part of a solution to the problems described above.
 The signature format extends a digital signature with long-term validation support, even if the original digital signature format did not support this.
 It also provides a uniform signature format that can contain e-signatures produced with different e-ID solutions.

 A common storage format for e-signatures that can be applied after the signature has been created, and which does not need support from the signature creation software.
 The format needs to be flexible enough to support different native e-signature formats, like XML Digital Signature, CMS/PKCS#7 and others.

 Consistent support for validation of e-signatures originating from different e-signature services.
 The format should support the inclusion of validation data and a packaging policy specification to obtain a consistent support for validation for all e-signatures used in a specific application.

-Support for long-time validation.
-The format should support inclusion of validation data and time stamps to make e-signatures suited for long-time validation and storage.
+Support for long-term validation.
+The format should support inclusion of validation data and time stamps to make e-signatures suited for long-term validation and storage.

 Support for signature context information.
 The context in which a signature was created may be of great significance for assessing the strength of a signature.
 The signature creation environment and the application context are important to understand how the information and act of signing was presented to the signer.
 Apart from that, all recorded details can function as additional evidence, and potentially further strengthen non-repudiation.

 Support for audit trails.
 The audit trails show the history of the e-signature.
 They add evidence and strengthen non-repudiation.